aivic/machineLearning/docs/test.md

 | Master's (Engg)          |             251555 |                   76000 |               17000 |
 | **Grand Total**              |            1668555 |                  314000 |               80000 |

 Next, to build any of the pivot charts on the given PivotTable, you first need to select those columns which you need to visualize and then in the menu bar click on `Insert` and then click on the **PivotChart** icon.
-This will popup a new dialogue box with the name `Insert Chart`.
+This will popup a new dialog box with the name `Insert Chart`.
 Now, you can select any of the given charts to plot your selected data.

 ## 1. Bar Chart
 If you are dealing with numerical data then bar charts are the very first visualization tool that comes to mind.
 There are a variety of bar charts that can help you summarise numerical data and further let you know their relative importance.
-To get a brief understanding of how bar charts work you can visit the bar chart [webpage](https://www.investopedia.com/terms/b/barchart.asp) on the Investopedia website.
+To get a brief understanding of how bar charts work, you can visit the bar chart [webpage](https://www.investopedia.com/terms/b/barchart.asp) on the Investopedia website.

 We will now learn how to make a variety of bar charts on the pivot table described in the above section.
-If you are in the `Insert Chart` popup dialogue box you can click on the `Bar` tab which will show you six types of bar charts.
+If you are in the `Insert Chart` popup dialog box you can click on the `Bar` tab which will show you six types of bar charts.
 Mainly there are only three kinds of these charts namely clustered, stacked and 3D; the remaining are merely the combination of these three charts with the inclusion of a hundred percent stacked theme.

 ### Clustered
 ![Imgur](https://i.imgur.com/hFMzd0O.png)